ryo2003/lumaa-spring-2025-swe/README.md

 ## Additional Notes

-- **Version Control:**
-  This project is maintained in Git.
-Ensure you commit changes frequently and push your commits to your fork on GitHub (or your chosen platform).

 - **Backend Code Structure:**
   The backend uses Express with controllers, routes, and middleware (including JWT-based authentication).
 Models are defined using `sequelize-typescript`.